PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/firmware_catalog/docs/DefaultApi.md

 # create an instance of the API class
 api_instance = firmware_catalog.DefaultApi()
 datafile = '/path/to/file.txt' # file | The manifest file to create.
-The size of the file is account specific and enforced by the api gateway name = 'name_example' # str | The name of the object description = 'description_example' # str | The description of the object (optional)
+The size of the file is account specific and enforced by the api gateway. name = 'name_example' # str | The name of the object. description = 'description_example' # str | The description of the object. (optional)

 try:
     api_response = api_instance.firmware_manifest_create(datafile, name, description=description)